Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1955 - The Raymond Cree House II, aka Forgotten Frey, 67389 East Palm Canyon Drive, Cathedral City CA. In 1947 Cree commissioned Frey to design the Desert Hills Hotel plus nine houses, on this same site.
+1955 - The Raymond Cree House II, aka Cree II, aka Hill House, aka Forgotten Frey, 67389 East Palm Canyon Drive, Cathedral City CA. Designed with Robson Chambers and Clark.
+In 1947 Cree commissioned Frey to design the Desert Hills Hotel plus nine houses on this same site.
+Photos by Brad Dunning.
 Constructed entirely of industrial materials except for the stone fireplace.
-Sold in 2018 to Samuel Harris.
-For sale in 2019-2021.
-Photos by Brad Dunning.
+Sold in 2018 to Samuel Harris / Harris Family Trust.
+Sold in 2022 to Niki and Rene Delacueva.

 USModernist